 Maybe Albany’s ale brewers began the naming practice and it spread to some adjoining states and provinces.
 Maybe it was called Cream Tartar Ale within the brewery at first, then shortened with the pleasing connotation to the public of a creamy head.
 Bonded bourbon had a double-association, bonded meant stored in bond (tax unpaid) but later acquired the sense of guaranteed quality.
 Maybe something similar happened to cream ale.

 I readily acknowledge that, to my knowledge, no New York State or other recipe for cream ale mentions cream of tartar and carbonate in water or another form.
 The public inquiry into brewing practices in Albany in the 1830s makes no reference to these that I can see.

-	But this doesn’t mean cream of tartar was not used by some to make a fizzy ale, it may have been but was not testified to, either because the brewers didn’t want to or felt the substance was harmless (which I think it is actually, at least in normal quantities of beer consumed).
+But this doesn’t mean cream of tartar was not used by some to make a fizzy ale.
+It may have been, but was not attested to, either because of trade reticence or the brewers felt the substance was harmless.
+I think it is actually, at least for normal quantities of beer consumed.
 Certainly no law prohibited it then.

 A cream of tartar link is attractive.
 It provides a unifying element to cream ale, the later cream lager, and the various cream soft drinks.
 It also accounts for the fact that none of these contain dairy cream.
 Viz. the New York egg cream, while that has its own fascinating history, we feel it is possible that originally it contained no dairy.
 Later, as a retrospective interpretation, some people may have added milk or cream believing this was authentic.